In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

 Q6.
-How does nature communicate with the poet?
+How does nature affect the poet's feelings?

 Stanza 4